aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-Sqlite-Integration.md

 >
 > **Workaround** : [Design: Allow IDesignTimeDbContextFactory to short-circuit service provider creation](https://github.com/aspnet/EntityFrameworkCore/issues/9076#issuecomment-313278753)
 >
-> **NOTE :** If you don't rename BuildWebHost, you'll get an error running BuildWebHost method.
+> **NOTE :** If you don't rename BuildWebHost, you'll get an error running the BuildWebHost method.

 ### Create Database

-Remove all migration classes under **\*.EntityFrameworkCore/Migrations** folder, before creating database.
+Remove all migration classes under **\*.EntityFrameworkCore/Migrations** folder before creating database.
-Because `Microsoft.EntityFrameworkCore.Sqlite` will add some of its own configuration to work with Entity Framework Core.
+`Microsoft.EntityFrameworkCore.Sqlite` will add some of its own configuration to work with Entity Framework Core.

-Now it's ready to build database.
+Now it's ready to build the database.

-- Select **\*.Web.Mvc** as startup project.
+- Select **\*.Web.Mvc** as the startup project.
-- Open **Package Manager Console** and select **\*.EntityFrameworkCore** project.
+- Open **Package Manager Console** and select the **\*.EntityFrameworkCore** project.
-- Run `add-migration Initial_Migration` command
+- Run the `add-migration Initial_Migration` command
-- Run `update-database` command
+- Run the `update-database` command

-SQLite integration is complete.
-Now run your project with SQLite.
+The SQLite integration is now complete.
+You can now run your project with SQLite.